Job Hunting Tips

-Obviously, the transaction involves a fair bit of trust, which is why it's a relief that more than 6 in 10 Americans trust that their dentists have “very high” or “high” ethical standards.
+Obviously, the transaction involves a fair bit of trust, which is why it's a relief that 61% of Americans trust that their dentists have “very high” or “high” ethical standards.

 Dentists must obtain as much education as doctors and all of the hard work results in fair compensation.
 The average median salary for a dentist is $156,240.The field is expected to grow 7% by 2028.

 Slightly more than half of Americans believe that the men and women in blue conduct themselves with honesty and ethics, but that number is down from 58% in 2016.

 The drop in the numbers followed a series of controversies involving police officers throughout the U.S.